Running a business can be hard enough. You don’t have to do the legal work alone.

 You’re hiring your first employee.
 You need an employee manual and contract.
 You’re making your first sale on credit.
 You need a security agreement.
 You’re leasing your first office or manufacturing space.
 You need to formalize an oral contract you’ve had for a while.
 You name it, we’ve probably seen it.
 We’re here to answer any questions you have.

 Mike got his license to practice in California on December 2, 2013, passing the infamous California bar exam on his first attempt.
 He’s been practicing civil litigation of all stripes in San Diego and Los Angeles ever since then.

 Along the way, he’s collected invaluable experience in virtually everything about the legal and compliance side of running a business.
 From labor and employment issues, to drafting and litigating contracts with vendors or involving real estate, to dealing with unreasonable counterparties, he’s seen it all.
 More recently, he’s quickly learned and worked on foreclosure and breach of contract cases for real estate wholesalers and other real estate investors.
 It’s often said it takes 10,000 hours to master a skill; Mike has just about double that figure in less than a decade.
 He now runs a full-service boutique business and real estate firm.
 Mike’s most extensive background is in representing high net worth and very high net worth individuals.

-Mike is licensed to practice in California, New Jersey, and Pennsylvania.
+Mike is licensed to practice in California, New Jersey, New York, and Pennsylvania.
 He is federally licensed in the United States District Courts for the Southern District of California, Central District of California, and the District of New Jersey.

 RECENT NEWS & BLOG